hacpai/show-me-the-code/Python/README.md

 **第 0060 题：**Write a function called `distance_between_points` that takes two Points as ar- guments and returns the distance between them.

 **第 0061 题：**Write a function named `move_rectangle` that takes a Rectangle and two numbers named dx and dy.
 It should change the location of the rectangle by adding dx to the x coordinate of corner and adding dy to the y coordinate of corner.

+**第 0062 题：**Write a version of `move_rectangle` that creates and returns a new Rectangle instead of modifying the old one.